-Paragraph 11A of the Fourth Schedule Section 8A

-The employer must apply for an IRP3 tax directive in order to ascertain the amount of Employees' Tax to be deducted or withheld from any gain made by the exercise, cession or release of any right to acquire any marketable security as contemplated in section 8A which applies if the right was obtained before 26 October 2004.
+Reference to the Act Paragraph 11A of the Fourth Schedule Section 8A Meaning • The employer must apply for an IRP3 tax directive in order to ascertain the amount of employees' tax to be deducted or withheld from any gain made by the exercise, cession or release of any right to acquire any marketable security as contemplated in section 8A which applies if the right was obtained before 26 October 2004.
+Taxable portion • A tax liability will arise on the day on which the right is exercised or otherwise dealt with and will be calculated as the difference between the amount paid for the marketable security and the market value at that date.
+Application form • IRP3(a) application form must be submitted in respect of the above.
+IRP5/IT3(a) details • Reflect under code 3707 on the certificate.

-Taxable portion

-A tax liability will arise on the day on which the right is exercised or otherwise dealt with and will be calculated as the difference between the amount paid for the marketable security and the market value at that date.

-• IRP3(a) application form must be submitted in respect of the above.

-Income must reflect under code 3707 on the certificate.